amjadalbaba/Online_Clinic_Web_App/README.md

    * And lastly the password and confirmation password

-## Doctor and Patient Sign-In Pages
+## Doctor's and Patient's Sign-In Pages

 Regardless the user is a doctor or a patient must enter a correct credentials in order to access the dashboard, which are: